 If you have concerns about personal information online, we suggest that you create a twitter username that does not include any personal identifiers (e.g. that includes your real name).
 Use a nickname, a cartoon character, a favorite movie character, maybe a username that you use elsewhere.

-Follow our suggestions below when you create a new account at https://twitter.com/ When you get there click the Signup button.
+Start by visiting https://twitter.com/ When you get there click the Signup button.

 Just go as far as getting ready to send a first tweet.
 You are poised to answer that philosophical question “What will be my first tweet?”

 Make it a good one, something maybe more profound than “My first tweet”.
 But here is the first lesson– hashtags — these are the ways your message can be grouped with others of the same interest.

 So we suggest you say something about twitter, or this project, or a photo of your cat, BUT include #oextend (and/or #oextendMOOC) in your message.
 Trust us.
 This generates an easy way to see all other tweets that have used the same tag.

 Nobody knows you are here.